Changissnz/nu_merchant_principal/README.md

 constraint, and derivation is the specific sub-field in defense that is detailed.
-The choice of using the term "defense" instead of "offense" is due to notions, to be explained, that emphasiz how certain offenses occur without ignoring their implicit weaknesses of their forward force (that is usually how offense occurs), for that would allow
+The choice of using the term "defense" instead of "offense" is due to notions, to be explained, that emphasize how certain offenses occur without ignoring their implicit weaknesses of their forward force (that is usually how offense occurs), for that would allow